Independent Publisher Book Awards

 Best Book Arts Craftsmanship

-These winning titles may or may not be finalists among the regular national categories or regional competition.
+These winning titles may or may not be medalists among the regular national categories or regional competition.
 No extra effort is needed to enter; they will be chosen from the regular Award entries.
-Gold, silver and bronze medals will be awarded in each category.
+Categories are subject to change.

 The Independent Publisher Book Awards, launched in 1996, were designed to bring increased recognition to the deserving but often unsung titles published by independent authors and publishers.
-Established as the first awards program open exclusively to independents, the "IPPYs" recognize hundreds of the year's best books, bringing them to the attention of booksellers, buyers, librarians, and book lovers around the world.
+Established as the first awards program open exclusively to independents, the "IPPYs" recognize hundreds of the year's best books, giving them instant credibility and bringing them to the attention of booksellers, buyers, librarians, and book lovers around the world.

 Each year we see continued emergence of quality publishing from independents around the world.
-Over 1,500 publishers participated in the 2007 Awards, from all 50 United States, eight Canadian provinces, and 18 other countries around the world.
+About 2,000 publishers participate each year, from all 50 United States, Canada, and English-speaking countries around the world.
 We define "independent" as 1) independently owned and operated; 2) operated by a foundation or university; or 3) long-time independents that became incorporated but operate autonomously and publish fewer than 50 titles a year.

-Our IPPY Awards now receive more than 3,000 book entries, making this the largest independent book awards contest in the world.
-Popular categories like Memoir and Inspirational receive over 100 entries, increasing the competitiveness and legitimacy of the Awards.
+Our IPPY Awards contest now receives more than 5,000 book entries, making this the largest independent book awards contest in the world.
+Popular categories like Memoir and Inspirational receive over 150 entries, increasing the competitiveness and legitimacy of the Awards.
 Book reviewers, buyers, and book lovers are always on the lookout for "proven winners!"

 The Millionaire Next Door, a winner in our inaugural 1997 awards contest, has gone on to sell more than 2.5 million copies and spawn off-shoots including The Millionaire Mind.